 She had had little attention from the boys at school before the previous year, and then it had mostly come in the form of staring at her chest, which had begun to fill out noticeably.

-As they settled in to their supper, Cameron regaled Maddy and her mother with stories from the previous summer's Quidditch World Cup, and told them his family were distant cousins of the Blacks, even keeping the tradition of giving their children names plucked from the stars.
+As they settled in to their supper, Cameron regaled Maddy and her mother with stories from the previous summer's Quidditch World Cup, and informed them that his family was distantly related to the Blacks, even keeping the tradition of giving their children names plucked from the stars.
 Every now and then, he would smile at Maddy, almost as much as at her mother, and ask her a question about herself.

 Perhaps Cameron was not handsome like Maximo, but Maddy was pleased to finally have one of her mother's paramours show interest in her, and treat her like a real adult.
 Maybe this summer would not be so bad after all.